ysyk2021/how-to-boost-your-productivity-and-achieve-success-at-work/src/chapter-6-1.md

-# The Role Of Focus And Concentration In Productivity

 Improving focus and concentration can have a significant impact on productivity and overall success at work.
 In this chapter, we will explore the importance of focus and concentration and how they relate to productivity.